You want smart political talk without the meltdowns?

 And I think personally, the defense, if I was the defense attorney, I want this case to go to the jury.

-I don't want to come back to the remote.
+I don't want to come back.

-Well, I agree with that too.
+Well, I agree with that, too.

 Throw this to you.